-He has a broad ERISA practice, focusing primarily on design, drafting and administration of all types of qualified and non-qualified deferred compensation plans and arrangements, including those for tax-exempt and governmental employers, as well as welfare benefit plans and other fringe benefits.
-Jeffrey designs and deals with deferred compensation and other executive compensation plans and programs, including equity-based programs such as stock options restricted stock.
-He also has an extensive tax background which complements his benefits practice, and he counsels clients on various plan-related and employment-related tax matters, such as application of the employment tax provisions of the Internal Revenue Code.
+Jeffrey has a broad ERISA practice, counselling clients regarding virtually all types of employee benefit plans and programs, and on benefits-related and employment-related tax matters.
+He focuses primarily on design, drafting and advising on the administration of all types of qualified and non-qualified deferred compensation plans and arrangements, including those for tax-exempt and governmental employers, as well as welfare benefit plans and fringe benefits.
+Jeffrey designs and deals with deferred compensation and other executive compensation plans and programs, including stock options and other equity-based programs.
+He also has an extensive tax background which complements his benefits practice, and he counsels clients on various plan-related and employment-related tax matters, such as complying with the deferred compensation tax requirements or application of the employment tax provisions of the Internal Revenue Code.

-- Amending numerous clients' retirement plans for compliance with various recent law and regulatory changes.
+- Amending numerous clients' retirement plans for compliance with various recent law and regulatory changes, and, when appropriate, submission of applications for Internal Revenue Service determination letters.

 - Negotiating favorable settlements with the Internal Revenue Service in matters involving potential disqualification of qualified retirement plans.